andreiyard/go-happynewyear-ssh-app/README.md

 ~~1.
 Develop TUI animation using bubbletea~~
 ~~2.
 Wrap resulting application in wish to be able to serve via SSH~~
 3. Improve and polish visuals

+## TODO:
+- Check if I can use mouse via SSH
+- Add preview image to the repo